airwickmartin/ericmartin.github.io/content/about/_index.md

 \n equipped only with a university Python course and a high school Java class."
 draft: false
 ---
-I'm *seriously* not into software, but I do love a challenge.

 I couldn't have done it without the help of Hugo (builder) and Render (hosting).